 - If you have LiDAR data or data that is already spaced out on a grid (or near-grid) pattern, you should use the Nearest Neighbor gridding method, and set the grid Spacing equal to that of the data points in the X and Y directions.

-- If your data is very dense in some areas but sparse in other areas, use the spacing between the dense data points as the spacing for the grid nodes, otherwise their values and variations will be glossed over.
+- If your data is very dense in some areas but sparse in other areas, use the spacing between the dense data points as the spacing for the grid nodes, otherwise their values and variations will be simplified and glossed over.